cweijan/vscode-database-client/README.md

 * In the MySQL Panel, click the `New Query` button.
 ![newquery](images/newquery.jpg)
 * This changes the active database.
-* Now You can enjoy Intelli SQL code within the editor.
+* Now you can enjoy Intellisense for SQL code within the editor.
 * Click Run Button or Press `F9` to Execute.
 ![run](images/run.jpg)

 ## Generate Mock Data
-- Now you not need spend time to writing test data
+- Now you do not need spend time writing test data.
 ![mockData](images/mockData.png)

 ## History